dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 ```

 This tells you to change your `materialized` config to `snapshot`.
 However, as soon as you do that, you may run into the error above (missing "dbt_scd_id", etc).
 This is because, previously, when
-dbt treated snapshots like tables - there was no [snapshot meta-fields](https://docs.getdbt.com/docs/build/snapshots#snapshot-meta-fields) added to your snapshot target table - and because those
+dbt treated snapshots like tables - there were no [snapshot meta-fields](/docs/build/snapshots#snapshot-meta-fields) added to your snapshot target table - and because those
 meta-fields don't exist, dbt correctly identifies and tells you that you intend to snapshot into a table that isn't a snapshot.

 When this happens, it means you have to start from scratch - resnapshotting your source data as if it was the first time by dropping your "snapshot" that isn't a real snapshot table.
 Then dbt snapshot